After Handling Someone Else’s Crisis

 This article explores the mental and emotional impact of absorbing the trauma of someone else.
 A short, guided audio-decompression is available at the end of the page.

-Someone else was deeply upset, completely overwhelmed, or in a state of absolute crisis—and you were the one who had to step up, hold the line, and stay entirely steady for them.
 In the quiet aftermath of that storm, you might notice yourself feeling completely drained, slightly shaky, intensely quiet inside, or strangely numb to the world around you.
 Of course you feel this way.
 Holding professional space for another human being's raw distress takes an immense amount of physical and emotional energy.
 When another person’s emotions violently surge, your body inevitably absorbs a significant part of that raw intensity.

 The Physical Toll of Secondary Distress